 UPDATE is a

-default, origin conflict detection, no conflict is detected at all,
+default, origin conflict detection, no conflict is detected, leading to the

-DELETE and remove the row, but you can configure this or this can be handled by
+DELETE and remove the row.
+However, you can configure this or a conflict trigger can handled it.

 When using the default asynchronous mode of operation, a node might receive an